-Some of the frequently asked questions are listed here if they don't answer your questions please contact us.
+Some of the enrolment frequently asked questions are listed here.
+If they don't answer your questions please contact us.

 When are enrolment applications due for years 9 - 11?

-Applications are due in mid November of the year before study commences.
-Late applications are accepted up until mid February of the year study commences, however places in our courses cannot be guaranteed.
+Applications open at the end of July and are due by mid November of the year before study commences.
+Late applications are accepted up until mid-February of the year study commences, however places in our courses cannot be guaranteed and late enrolments may not be completed by Day 1 of Term 1.
 Please see the Enrolment application forms for exact dates.